Find out how to claim a waiver if you are bringing goods into Northern Ireland from Great Britain which might otherwise be charged ‘at risk’ tariffs.

 After you’ve made your first claim

 If you make another claim in the same quarter as your first claim, you need to submit a Customs Duty waiver form at the end of the next quarter.
-You must ensure that we receive the form within 10 working days of the end of that quarter.
+You must make sure that we receive the form within 10 working days of the end of that quarter.

 You do not have to send a form each time you claim a waiver.
-You only have to send a form on a quarterly basis, beginning with the quarter following your first claim, and only if you have claimed at least one waiver in the quarter.
-You must ensure that we receive the form within 10 working days of the end of the quarter.
+You only have to send a form on a quarterly basis, and only if you have claimed at least one waiver in the quarter.
+You must make sure that we receive the form within 10 working days of the end of the quarter.